 This tour is perfect if you are on your way to Dunnottar Castle and want to see something of the town first.
 If you are staying in Stonehaven it is great way to get your bearings and see some of the hidden nooks, carvings and art you would otherwise have missed.

-Carron Tea Rooms, Stonehaven Harbour, Tolbooth Museum, Andy Scott's Dolphin Statue, Stonehaven War Memorial
+Stonehaven Harbour, Stonehaven Tolbooth Museum, Stonehaven War Memorial

 You want to start in the Market Square, next to the Market buildings.
 These are the buildings that are actually in the square itself.
 You should have these buildings on your left as you look into the square.